catpea/catpea-project/database/furkies-purrkies/poem-1150/index.md

 to start memorizing all the interesting places of a new city.

-To distract or pull a programmer out of that, is a mistake as stupid; as annoying your car mechanic, pilot, dentist, and surgeon.
+To distract or pull a programmer out of that, is a mistake so foolish; as annoying your car mechanic, pilot, dentist, and surgeon.

 ---